thoomkuzhymatthew/EPL_arb_betting/docs/index.md

 - [About](about.md) - Project Background and Objectives.
 - [Exploratory Data Analysis](eda.md) - Initial Insights and Data Visualization.
 - [Backtesting Results](backtesting.md) - Evaluation of Betting Strategies.

+We encourage readers to read the tabs in the order as presented above!
+This is because insights from the EDA will be crucial in understanding the different strategies selected for backtesting.